dsagman/picat/readme.md

 Lists are denoted with `[]` and arrays with `{}`.
 Lists dynamically allocate memory and accessing elements takes $O(N)$ time.
 Arrays take a fixed amount of memory and accessing elements is $O(1)$.

-Most Picat functions and predictes are overloaded to work seemlessly on arrays, but not all!
+Most Picat functions and predicates are overloaded to work seamlessly on arrays, but not all!
 And the error isn't always clear that it's a type error.

 ```
 A = [1,2,3,4], AL = len(A), B=head(A).